gbv/daia/daia.md

 If field `href` is given, a DAIA client MUST assume that this link is required to perform the service as soon at is is available again.
 If field `href` is not given, a DAIA client SHOULD NOT assume whether additional information is needed once the service is available again.
+If field `href` is not given, field `title` MUST NOT be given neither.
+DAIA clients MAY choose to not display field `title` or override it with a default value.

 <div class="example">